MahmoudNabil14/solid_principles/README.md

 # SOLID Principles

-This repository contains code examples and explanations for the SOLID principles in object-oriented programming.
+This repository contains dart code examples and explanations for the SOLID principles in object-oriented programming.

 ## What are the SOLID Principles?